 - Fourth-year equivalent (six credit hours): GRMN 4846: Advanced German Immersion III & IV outline (4000-level Syllabus-2018)

-- Community Service Learning: CSSG 4847: German Immersion Community Service Learning outline (CSL Syllabus 2016)
+- Community Service Learning (three credit hours): GRMN 4847/5847: German Immersion Community Service Learning outline (CSL Syllabus 2018)

-For Education students specializing in teaching German, graduate student teaching assistants working in Master's and doctoral programs, and in-service German teachers looking for professional development opportunity or anyone intending to teach German someday, we are glad to offer a new course on German Language Teaching and Learning.
+For Education students specializing in teaching German, graduate student teaching assistants working in Master's and doctoral programs, and in-service German teachers looking for professional development opportunity or anyone intending to teach German someday, we are glad to offer a course on German Language Teaching and Learning.